mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 # Motivation
 [motivation]: #motivation

+Previously, Grin slates could be exchanged over HTTP(S) as a convenient method to take the required steps to exchange slate data between wallets to build a transaction.
+This method was commonly adopted by exchanges and services who already had infrastructure in place to configure wallets to listen for incoming HTTPS requests.

+Unfortunately, while convenient, this method of exchange requires the sender and receiver to reveal their IP addresses to route the network packets.
+This is bad for user privacy because without taking extra obfuscating steps, an IP address can often be traced to an individual.

+While steps can be taken to obfuscate a users true IP (like using a VPN), it is undesirable for a privacy-preserving technology like Grin to rely on this method for conventional use.
+It does not seem natural for users that are concerned about their privacy enough to use a technology like Grin to at the same time accept that their IP address is revealed when exchanging Grin with many services.

 Deprecating HTTP(S) provides a few benefits:
   - User experience is improved by not having to manage firewall settings like port forwarding to accept Grin transactions from most users
   - Wallet developer experience is improved with the need to support fewer transaction methods